kcwinner/cdk-appsync-transformer-demo/blogpost/README.md

 #### Writing Our Own Transformer

-After implementing the schema transformer exactly the same I realized it doesn't fit our CDK implementation perfectly.
-For example, instead of json cloudformation output of our dynamo tables we want iterable resources that can be created via the CDK.
+After implementing the schema transformer exactly the same, I realized it doesn't fit our CDK implementation perfectly.
+For example, instead of the JSON CloudFormation output of our DynamoDB tables, we want iterable resources that can be created via the CDK.
 In comes our own [transformer](https://github.com/kcwinner/cdk-appsync-transformer-demo/blob/master/lib/transformer.ts)!

-In this custom transformer we do two things - look for the @nullable directive and grab the transformer context after completion.
+In this custom transformer, we do two things - look for the @nullable directive and grab the transformer context after completion.

 ##### @nullable Directive

-When creating a custom key using the `@key` direction on a model the associated resolver does not allow for using `$util.autoId()` to generate a unique identifier and creation time.
+When creating a custom key using the `@key` direction on a model, the associated resolver does not allow for using `$util.autoId()` to generate a unique identifier and creation time.
 I've implemented this new directive using [graphql-auto-transformer](https://github.com/hirochachacha/graphql-auto-transformer) as a guide.
 This outputs a modified resolver for the field with our custom directive.

 ##### Post Transformation

-After schema transformation is complete our custom transformer grabs the context, searches for `AWS::DynamoDB::Table` resources, and builds a table object for us to create a table from later.
+After schema transformation is complete, our custom transformer grabs the context, searches for `AWS::DynamoDB::Table` resources, and builds a table object for us to create a table from later.
 Later, we can loop over this output and create our tables and resolvers like so:

 ```typescript
 createTablesAndResolvers(api: GraphQLApi, tableData: any, resolvers: any) {